Hire in Canada

 - the pay period

-wages for that period, before and after any deductions, and how that was calculated
+- wages for that period before and after any deductions (must detail how that was calculated)

 - the amount and reason for any deductions

 - Many employers provide a greater vacation entitlement than is required and allow vacation to be taken in the first year of employment as the vacation time accrues.

 Carry over rules

 In most jurisdictions, the carry over of annual leave is allowed.
 Effectively, a “use or lose” policy is not permitted in Canada.

-Entitlements to sick leave vary by province but generally employers are not obliged to pay for these absences.
+Entitlements to sick leave vary by province.
+Generally, employers are not obliged to pay for these absences.
 In most jurisdictions, employees enjoy the statutorily protected right to a certain number of days unpaid sick leave.
-Many employers do however provide paid sick leave where these entitlements do not exist.
+However, many employers do provide paid sick leave where these entitlements do not exist.